top of page

 Whilst this is not strictly about how to prepare, it is important to recognise all that we have achieved with those preparatory tasks.

-So how do we prepare to prepare?
+How do we prepare to prepare?

 There are so many little things we can do to prepare ourselves for any preparation task.

-• Taking a two minute pause for ourselves
+• Take a two-minute pause for ourselves

-• Being intentional about taking a break
+• Be intentional about taking a break, it could be a five-minute break every 20 minutes

 Want more content like this?